tarafdarmansour/CleanCodeForCsharp/README.md

 ```

+### Error Handling Is One Thing

+Functions should do one thing.

+> Error handing is one thing.

+Thus, a function that handles errors should do nothing else.

 ### Don't Repeat Yourself

 Duplication may be the root of all evil in software.
 Many principles and practices have been created for the purpose of controlling or eliminating it.